HerrPhil/Puzzles-CountNonDivisible/README.md

 Number *x* cannot have more than log *x* prime factors, because every prime factor is >= 2.
 Factorization by the above method works in *O*(log *x*) time complexity.
 Note that consecutive factors will be presented in non-decreasing order.

+## Recommended Solution

+For the recommended solution, the abstract thinking required is to realize that, instead of prime factorization, the solution should do integer factorization.

+### Integer Factorization

+By the fundamental theorem of arithmetic, every integer greater than 1 has a unique (up to the order of factors) factorization into prime numbers, which are those integers which cannot be further factorized into the product of integers greater than one.

+For computing the factorization of an integer *n*, one needs an algorithm for find a divisor *q* of *n* or deciding that *n* is prime.
+When such a divisor is found, the repeated application of this algorithm to the factors *q* and *n* / *q* gives eventually the complete factorization of *n*.

+For finding a divisor of *n* (to be continued)